 Code leaf is probably the most common form of error code in the game.
 It is basically a generic timeout that occurs whenever players’ clients can’t connect to the host server.

 Code net is also another common error code that appears from time to time.
-The main reason behind this one is “timeout Network Channel”.
-Basically, it means your connection to the EA servers has expired.
+The main reason behind this one is the “timeout Network Channel.”
+It means your connection to the EA servers has expired.

 Code Soda is definitely a rare error code.
 And in general, it happens whenever the client sends too many frames to the server.